kat-kel/full-stack-container-example/README.md

 This example serves 2 main uses:

-1. Running and stopping `Docker` images.
+1. Running and stopping `Docker` containers.

-2. Templates for a very backend REST API and a simple React frontend.
+2. Templates for a simple backend REST API and a simple React frontend.

 ### Use 1: Docker containers